sinarueeger/statistical-genetics-resources/statgen-data.md

 Below is a list of resources of genetic data, in summarised or individual form.

-Summary association statistics are mostly public ([Open versus restricted access for summary statistics](https://medium.com/@mjdaly/is-reidentifiability-a-risk-ae62a691a7cc) by Mark Daly), while individual data can mostly only be accessed by selected individuals.
+Summary association statistics are mostly public ([Is Reidentifiability a Risk? - Open versus restricted access for summary statistics](https://medium.com/@mjdaly/is-reidentifiability-a-risk-ae62a691a7cc) by Mark Daly), while individual data can mostly only be accessed by selected individuals.